 The Honorable Vivian L. Medinilla was appointed to the Superior Court of the State of Delaware by former Governor Jack A. Markell and began serving February 5, 2013.

-Judge Medinilla received her J.D., cum laude, from the Delaware Law School, formerly the Widener University School of Law and her B.S. in Business Administration, with a minor in International Business, from the University of Delaware.
+Judge Medinilla received her J.D., cum laude, from the Widener University Delaware Law School, and her B.S. in Business Administration, with a minor in International Business, from the University of Delaware.

 She was a commissioner for the Child Protection Accountability Commission (CPAC), the Domestic Violence Coordinating Council and served on the Governor's Steering Committee for the Protection of Children.
-She was also appointed by the Governor, as the first chair of the newly formed Delaware Hispanic Commission.
+She was also appointed by former Governor Markell as the first chair of the Delaware Hispanic Commission.

 Judge Medinilla's present term ends February 5, 2025.